GrosvenorTechnology/OemAccessApi/documentation/ApplicationConfiguration/Overview.md

 ### Command

-Command messages are sent from the server to the controller to casue a change in state within the controller, or tell the controller to perform an action.
+Command messages are sent from the server to the controller to cause a change in state within the controller, or tell the controller to perform an action.

 ### Command Progress